luksamuk/game-sketch/README.md

 [macro] Evaluates body once, on the next available frame of the application.

+* `(add-setup-callback setup-function)`

+[function] Adds `setup-function` to the setup functions hook. `setup-function` must be a function which doesn't accept any parameter.
+Mind that all functions added to this hook will be called only once, and then the hook will be cleaned up.

 * `(add-update-callback update-function)`

 [function] Adds `update-function` to the update functions hook. `update-function` must be